Benjamin Banneker: Early life

+There are two conflicting accounts of Banneker's family history.
+Banneker himself and his earliest biographers described him as having only African ancestry.
+None of Banneker's surviving papers describe a white ancestor or identify the name of his grandmother.
+However, two lines of later research both suggest that Banneker's mother was the daughter of a white woman and an African slave, although they differ as to whether the Banneker surname came from his mother or father and the origin of the name, which could be from Banaka, a small village in the present-day Klay District of Bomi County in northwestern Liberia that had once participated in the African slave trade or "Banaka", the home of the Vai people, who have lived there since about 1500 when they left the Mali Empire.

-In 1737, Banneker was named at the age of 6 on the deed of his family's 100 acre farm in the Patapsco Valley in rural Baltimore County.
-A letter writer stated in 1791 that Banneker's parents had sent him to an obscure school where he learned reading, writing and arithmetic as far as double position.
-However, the remainder of Banneker's early life is not well documented.
+In 1737, when he was 6, Banneker was named on the deed of his family's 100 acre farm in the Patapsco Valley in rural Baltimore County.

-Unverified accounts that first appeared in books published more than 140 years after Banneker's death relate that, as a young teenager, Banneker met and befriended Peter Heinrich, a Quaker who later established a school near the Banneker family farm.
-(Quakers were leaders in the anti-slavery movement and advocates of racial equality (see Quakers in the abolition movement and Testimony of equality)).
+In 1791, a letter writer stated that Banneker's parents had sent him to an obscure school where he learned reading, writing and arithmetic as far as double position.
+In contrast, unverified accounts, first appeared in books published more than 140 years after Banneker's death suggest that, as a young teenager, Banneker met and befriended Peter Heinrich, a Quaker who later established a school near the Banneker family farm.
 These accounts state that Heinrich shared his personal library and provided Banneker with his only classroom instruction.
 Banneker's formal education (if any) presumably ended when he was old enough to help on his family's farm.

 Notable works

 Around 1753, at about the age of 21, Banneker reportedly completed a wooden clock that struck on the hour.
 He appears to have modelled his clock from a borrowed pocket watch by carving each piece to scale.
 The clock continued to work until his death.

 After his father died in 1759, Banneker lived with his mother and sisters.
-In 1768, he signed a Baltimore County petition to move the county seat from Joppa to Baltimore.
-An entry for his property in a 1773 Baltimore County tax list identified Banneker as the only adult member of his household.
+Records indicate that in 1768 and 1773, he was living in Baltimore.

 In 1772, brothers Andrew Ellicott, John Ellicott and Joseph Ellicott moved from Bucks County, Pennsylvania, and bought land along the Patapsco Falls near Banneker's farm on which to construct gristmills, around which the village of Ellicott's Mills (now Ellicott City) subsequently developed.
 The Ellicotts were Quakers who held the same views on racial equality as did many of their faith.
 Banneker studied the mills and became acquainted with their proprietors.
 In 1788, George Ellicott, a son of Andrew Ellicott, loaned Banneker books and equipment to begin a more formal study of astronomy.
 During the following year, Banneker sent George his work calculating a solar eclipse.

 In 1790, Banneker prepared an ephemeris for 1791, which he hoped would be placed within a published almanac.
 However, he was unable to find a printer that was willing to publish and distribute the work.